thewooniverse/tu_scripts/README.md

 1. Copy and past the V1/current_query.txt - changing the username / userid and other variables to match the cashout to be audited.
 2. Download the query result csv file, rename it to the relevant format (suggested: username_date) and add it to V1/CSVs
-3. 2.
-Change the filename in the V1/main.py script to the file name of the newly downloaded CSV
+3. Change the "name" variable in the V1/main.py script to the file name of the newly downloaded CSV - currently this is line 29, by default set to: name = "wrickmon_9192023" # this is the name of the file and what you want to change in V1

 4. Run the script, and the outcome will be copied into the clipboard.
 You may paste this onto the audit note of the cashouts tab in admin UI.